creativecontrol/pisound-pd/README.md

 The easiest way to install the patch files is to copy the project folders to a USB stick and use the method described here: https://blokas.io/pisound/docs/Pisound-App/#importing-items-from-usb

-Copy the **pisound-patches** directory to a USB stick and use in the process outlined above
+Copy the **puredata-patches** directory to a USB stick and use in the process outlined above

 ## Externals installation